Shop ‘Ferocactus gracilis coloratus – Fire Barrel Cactus’ Care and Info | Planet Desert

 When it comes to flowers, the fire barrel cactus produces beautiful blooms in shades of red with darker red midveins.
 These flowers typically appear in late spring to early summer and attract pollinators such as bees and hummingbirds.
 After pollination, the cactus develops small, fleshy fruits that contain seeds.

-When it comes to care, the fire barrel cactus thrives in well-draining soil and requires full sun exposure to ensure optimal growth.
+When it comes to care, the fire barrel cactus thrives in well-draining soil, opens in a new tab and requires full sun exposure to ensure optimal growth.
 It is highly drought-tolerant and only needs occasional watering, especially during the summer months.
 It's important to avoid overwatering, as this can lead to root rot.

 Ferocactus gracilis coloratus thrives indoors in temperatures between 50-80°F and prefers to be placed outdoors in USDA zones 9-11 for optimal growth.
 Additionally, providing protection from frost during the winter months is crucial.